 Our Leadership Committee is an organized group of socially and environmentally conscious entrepreneurs, gardeners, educators, designers, retirees, and passionate citizens who are dedicated to bridging the gap between people and where their food comes from.
 We meet on fourth Tuesdays of each month from 6:00-8:00pm at the University of Maine Cooperative Extension located at 75 Clearwater Drive in Falmouth, Maine. *All are welcome to attend.
 Be sure to check our public calendar on our home page to ensure the time and location remains accurate for this month.

 Meet the Foodscapes Garden Project (FGP) Leadership Team:

-Hugh Hill, Concerned Citizen, Retired Teacher
+Hugh Hill, Concerned Citizen, Retired Teacher and Lawyer